 - The Lead PI must be a WSU faculty member (contact us if clarification is needed).
-Faculty members are encouraged to limit their submissions as Lead PI to a single proposal in each grant type (Project Grants, Mini-grants). - Proposals should prioritize needs relevant to the state of Washington. - BIOAg funding may not be used to support development of, or promote stakeholder use of, transgenic crops. - Application instructions are included in the linked proposal forms below for each grant type. - Additional pages (beyond the template provided) are limited to a 1-page document to provide two supplementary graphics or tables ONLY. - Proposals must be submitted through the electronic templates provided. - Proposals are encouraged to integrate research, extension, and education wherever this would improve project value. - Projects that are leveraged with other grant or gift support are encouraged. - Upon award notification, a Grant Compliance Form will be required for awarded projects; form will be reviewed and approved prior to the transfer of funds. - BIOAg funding may not be used for faculty salary augmentation (i.e. summer salary). - Questions regarding the appropriateness of proposed topics should be directed to Chad Kruger, cekruger@wsu.edu, 509-663-8181 x242 (63242 from campus). - Questions regarding the proposal template should be directed to Tara Zimmerman, goldsmitht@wsu.edu, 206-770-6073 (46073 from campus).
+Faculty members are encouraged to limit their submissions as Lead PI to a single proposal in each grant type (Project Grants, Mini-grants, Planning Grants). - Proposals should prioritize needs relevant to the state of Washington. - BIOAg funding may not be used to support development of, or promote stakeholder use of, transgenic crops. - Application instructions are included in the proposal forms linked below for each grant type. - Additional pages (beyond the template provided) are limited to a 1-page document to provide two supplementary graphics or tables ONLY. - NEW for 2016: PIs and co-PIs must provide a 2-page biographical sketch by email with their final proposal submission (either USDA NIFA or NSF format). - Proposals must be submitted through the electronic templates provided. - Proposals are encouraged to integrate research, extension, and education wherever this will improve project value. - Projects that are leveraged with other grant or gift support are encouraged. - Upon award notification, a Grant Compliance Form will be required for awarded projects; form will be reviewed and approved prior to the transfer of funds. - BIOAg funding may not be used for faculty salary augmentation (i.e. summer salary). - Questions regarding the appropriateness of proposed topics should be directed to the CSANR Director, Chad Kruger, cekruger@wsu.edu, 360-416-5222 (65222 from campus). - Questions regarding the proposal template should be directed to Tara Zimmerman, goldsmitht@wsu.edu, 206-770-6073 (46073 from campus).